raulgomis/beerstrap/README.md

 Ideal for startups and web developers who want to rapid-prototype and develop products within weeks without wasting time in configurations and boring stuff.
 Software development never has been so fast!

+Key things:

+- **Productivity**: Don't waste your time in common stuff such as configuring your project: just focus on the specific PRODUCT SOLUTION!
+Download it and start to develop.
+Start from a good base: Security ready, Testing ready, Beautiful UI, Code generation, etc.

+- **Code generation**: Best scaffolding templates for rapid prototyping.
+Generate CRUD functionality based on client's requirements and show a functional version to your client within hours.
+Guaranteed!

+- **Save money**: Beerstrap will help you to save money (Yes, you heard right!).
+As time is money, starting with a solid base project will avoid you coding the starting and boring project setup.

 ## 2. Technology stack

 ### 2.1 Backend